 Main Festivals in December

 Christmas Markets (early to late December) — Hisaya Odori Park and Osu, Nagoya.
-European-style Christmas markets are held at Oasis 21 and Hisaya Odori Park (the latter renewed in 2020).
+European-style Christmas markets are held at Hisaya Odori Park (renewed in 2020); the adjacent Oasis 21 hosts its own separate market and illumination events.
 Stalls serve glühwein (mulled wine), sausages, and Christmas crafts.

 Nabana no Sato Winter Illumination (late October to late May) — Kuwana, Mie.
 One of Japan’s largest illumination events.
-Over 22 million LED bulbs light the garden, and the main themed area changes annually.
+The garden is lit by a massive array of LED bulbs (widely cited at around 22 million, though this figure is not specified on the current official page), and the main themed area changes annually.
 Roughly one hour from Nagoya by train and bus.

 Main Festivals in January